open-mmlab/mmpose/docs/en/user_guides/codecs.md

 In the keypoint detection task, depending on the algorithm, it is often necessary to generate targets in different formats, such as normalized coordinates, vectors and heatmaps, etc. Similarly, for the model outputs, a decoding process is required to transform them into coordinates.

-In normal open source code, the encoding and decoding processes are usually scattered across many files.
-This makes the pair of processes, which are mutually inverse, less intuitive and unified.
+Encoding and decoding are closely related and inverse each other.
+In earlier versions of MMPose, encoding and decoding are implemented at different modules, making it less intuitive and unified.

-MMPose proposes the `Codec` to integrate the `encoder` and `decoder` together, to make them modular and user friendly.
+MMPose 1.0 introduced a new module **Codec** to integrate the encoding and decoding together in a modular and user-friendly form.

 Here is a diagram to show where the `Codec` is: